 Template:

 ## Monthly Deliverables### Content Creation- [X] original posts per month across [platforms]- [X] Stories per week- [X] Reels/short-form videos per month- All content includes custom graphics/visuals- Caption writing and hashtag research included### Community Management- Daily comment monitoring and responses (within [X] hours)- DM management for [types: customer inquiries, spam filtering]- Proactive engagement with [X] accounts per day in your niche### Strategy & Planning- Monthly content calendar delivered by [date of month]- Monthly performance report with insights and recommendations- Quarterly strategy review and adjustment### Meetings & Communication- [Frequency] check-in calls ([duration])- [Platform: Slack/email] for day-to-day communication- [Response time] for non-urgent requests## What's NOT Included- Paid advertising management (available as add-on)- Website updates or blog writing- Photography/videography (raw content provided by client)- Crisis management beyond normal business hours- Influencer outreach and managementThe "NOT Included" section is non-negotiable.
-Skip it and you'll have a client expecting you to run their Facebook ads, write their blog posts, and manage an influencer campaign - all for the social media management fee.
+Skip it and you'll have a client expecting you to run their Facebook ads, write their blog posts, and manage an influencer campaign, all for the social media management fee.
 Define the boundaries now and save yourself the awkward conversation later.

 Section 6: Timeline & Milestones